Sterling silver canoe bracelet charm, with carved detail on both sides. Indigenous tribes used fire and sharp shells to build their canoes.

 **Our fine jewelry is always boxed for shipping.**

 Please take your time with the photos and consider them part of the description.
 Charms are properly installed when the jump ring is soldered closed.
 Let me know if you have any questions and feel free to check out the many treasured Indigenous motifs available in my shop!
-If you are more comfortable making your purchase on a platform like Etsy, you’ll find this slender canoe listed in my shop there as well.
+Purchases from the WhyteWing website benefit The Trevor Project, but if you are more comfortable shopping through a platform like Etsy, you’ll find this slender canoe listed in my shop there as well.